amqp-node/amqplib/channel_api.md

 Publish a single message to an exchange.
 The mandatory parameters are:

  * `exchange` and `routingKey`: the exchange and routing key, which determine where the message goes.
-A special case is sending `''` as the exchange, which will send directly to the queue named by the routing key; `#sendToQueue` below is equivalent to this special case.
+A special case is sending `''` (or undefined) as the exchange, which will send directly to the queue named by the routing key; `#sendToQueue` below is equivalent to this special case.
 If the named exchange does not exist, the channel will be closed.